Clivernio/Helium/Architecture.md

 - `deliveryStatus == PENDING`: Only `name`, `sender`, `template` and `inputs`. `deliveryType` can't change anymore.
 - `deliveryStatus == IN_PROGRESS`: Only `name`, `sender`, `template` and `inputs`. `deliveryType` can't change anymore.
 - `deliveryStatus == FINISHED`: Only `name`, `template` and `inputs`. `deliveryType` and `sender` can't change anymore.

+### Newsletter Delivery Process

+Basically `Helium` should run as three processes.

+1. The http web process: Serves http requests.
+2. The worker process: Watch the newsletters and create async tasks to send emails.
+3. The symfony messenger process: Send emails to the end user in Async manner.